-In May 2018, the TWIA Board authorized staff to seek approval from TDI for a \$175 million member company assessment resulting from losses and expenses caused by Hurricane Harvey.
-TDI approved TWIA's assessment request on May 25, 2018, and assessment notices were issued to member companies in early June 2018.
-To date, TWIA has received nearly \$174 million of the total requested member company assessment.
-The TWIA Board authorized staff to seek approval for an additional member company assessment in the amount of \$107 million at the July 31, 2018 TWIA Board meeting in Galveston.
+In May 2018, TWIA's Board authorized staff to seek approval from TDI for a \$175 million-member company assessment resulting from losses and expenses caused by Hurricane Harvey.
+TDI approved TWIA's assessment request in May 25, 2018, and assessment notices were issued to member companies in early June 2018.
+TWIA's Board authorized staff to seek approval for an additional member company assessment in the amount of \$107 million at the July 31, 2018 TWIA Board meeting.
+TDI approved the additional member company assessment in August 2018.
+To date, TWIA has received nearly \$174 million of the total amount requested in the first round of member company assessments and nearly \$87 million in the second round.